 Bonito flakes (Katsuobushi) are super tasty, dried, fermented, and smoked skipjack tuna.
-A soup (dashi) with bonito and kelp, with a dash of soy sauce is simply heavenly, wonderful with a piece of salmon.
+A dashi broth with bonito flakes, kelp and a dash of soy sauce is simply heavenly.
+The soup is wonderful with a piece of salmon.
 Really, you would eat the salmon for the broth.

 Recipe is as follow:

-- 1 tsp of soy sauce (for a gluten free option, use a gluten free soy sauce)
+- 1 tsp of light soy sauce (for a gluten-free option, use a gluten-free soy sauce)

 - 1 tsp of sesame oil

 - a piece of salmon (approximately 125g)

 - a little shallot / spring onion, sliced, to garnish

 - 1/2 tsp sesame seeds, toasted, to garnish